nmogil-tw/twilio-azure-ai-agents/README.md

 1. Customize the welcome greeting in `.env`
 2. Configure your Azure agent with custom tools/functions
-3. Adjust language options in `src/config.js`
-4. Customize DTMF behavior in `src/services/dtmfHelper.js`
+3. Customize DTMF behavior in `src/services/dtmfHelper.js`
-5. Set up outbound calling by adding `TWILIO_PHONE_NUMBER` to `.env`
-6. Integrate outbound calling API into your application for automated calls
-7. Enable Conversational Intelligence for conversation analytics and AI agent observability
+4. Enable Conversational Intelligence for conversation analytics and AI agent observability
-8. Add custom middleware or authentication
+5. Add custom middleware or authentication
-9. Integrate with your CRM or database
+6. Integrate with your CRM or database
-10. Set up production deployment
+7. Set up production deployment